 How to Install ADB Drivers of Android device:

 Step 1.
-Also make sure you have USB debugging enabled in your Android device.
+Make sure you have USB debugging enabled in your Android device.
 For this:

 - Go to Settings > About phone, and then tap ‘Build number’ 7 times.

-- Go back to Settings, then choose now visible ‘Developer options’.
+- Go back to Settings, then choose ‘Developer options’.

-- Find the ‘USB debugging’ option and use its toggle button to enable it.
+- Find the ‘USB debugging’ / ‘ADB Debugging’ option and use its toggle button to enable it.
 Accept warning by tapping on OK button.

 Now you are all set to perform debugging operations.
 To learn how to modify Android files, you can refer Minimal ADB Tool.
 This drivers works with any Android device as its built for “Android OS” & it works with any device running on Android OS.
 Whether its Gingerbread or Android Marshmallow.